WordPress for beginners:

 4. Keep it short and descriptive

-In addition, be careful with adding dates and such to your URL.
+In addition, be careful when adding dates and such to your URL.
 These instantly tell your audience when your content was originally published.

 5. Use lowercase letters only

 Try to use only lowercase letters in your slug.
-If you don’t, in some cases, you might accidentally create duplicate content by mixing uppercase and lowercase letters.
+If you don’t, you might accidentally create duplicate content by mixing uppercase and lowercase letters.

 6. Remember that URL slugs should be permanent

-Changing URLs can be bad for SEO, and bad for users – even if you use a redirect manager to make sure that people get to the right place.
-So when you’re choosing your slug, make sure it’s still going to make sense years from now.
+Changing URLs can be bad for SEO and bad for users — even if you use a redirect manager to ensure that people get to the right place.
+So when choosing your slug, make sure it will make sense years from now.

 WordPress for beginners series